MiWay: History

-In the late 1990s, due to a growing number of Mississauga Transit buses using Burnhamthorpe Road in Toronto to reach Islington subway station, which created congestion while not serving local Toronto residents along the route, this led to a resident blockade in an incident known as “the Battle of the Buses”.
-During the political dispute between Toronto and Mississauga city councils, the TTC commissioners responded by blocking Mississauga Transit buses from using Islington station’s transit terminal from 1998 to 2001 when a compromise was reached.
+In the late 1990s, a growing number of Mississauga Transit buses using Burnhamthorpe Road in Toronto to reach Islington subway station were causing congestion while not serving local Toronto residents along the route.
+This led to a resident blockade in an incident known as "the Battle of the Buses".
+During the political dispute between Toronto and Mississauga city councils, the TTC commissioners responded by blocking Mississauga Transit buses from using Islington station's transit terminal from 1998 to 2001 when a compromise was reached.

 Mississauga Transit was rebranded MiWay on October 4, 2010.
 New MiWay-branded hybrid buses entered service, with orange MiLocal buses on local routes and blue MiExpress buses on express routes.
 Advertisements were placed on buses and shelters in September 2010 to introduce users to the new branding.
 Older buses using the old logo would continue to be used until they are decommissioned.
 Service levels did not change with the rebranding.

 The reason for the company's new name is twofold: "Mi" could be interpreted as standing for Mississauga, and it is also a homophone for "My", suggesting possession.

-As of December 1, 2011, MiWay's bus fleet is fully low-floor and accessible.
+By December 1, 2011, MiWay's bus fleet was fully low-floor and accessible.
 As of October 22, 2012, bus stop pads have been put at all MiWay bus stops.
 This allowed the entire system to become fully accessible.

+Beginning in 2016, the City of Mississauga's logo was updated, and most buses (needing to go in for repairs), had the new logo applied over the old one, and all buses ordered from 2016 onwards had the new city logo.

 On April 29, 2019, 24-hour service was introduced on four bus routes.